 Although this characteristic is based on the previous one, it differs in one crucial respect.
-In the previous characteristic, the diagnosis and the adaptation of teaching methods to the findings relates to the individual student, while here the point of reference is broader.
-Once again the teacher is required to adapt the teaching methods and style to each student, based on the diagnostic process, but the characteristic adds the dimensions of "the context, the study, the class..."
+In the previous characteristic, the diagnosis and the adaptation of teaching methods to the findings relate to the individual student, while here the point of reference is broader.
+Once again, the teacher is required to adapt the teaching methods and style to each student, based on the diagnostic process, but the characteristic adds the dimensions of "the context, the study, the class..."
 This difference in terms of the expectations presented to teachers is probably due to the fact that in the context of overall teaching, as in the previous characteristic, the challenge is indeed each individual student.
 In this context, the teacher can obviously have only limited knowledge without diagnosis.
-By contrast, in fields such as the context, subject, and class, to which teaching must also be adapted, teachers do not need to apply special diagnostic tools.
-They are already familiar with the situation and its ramifications from their context" and "subject of study," and less so to the "class."
+By contrast, in aspects such as the context, subject, and class, to which teaching must also be adapted, teachers do not need to apply special diagnostic tools.
+They are already familiar with the situation and its ramifications from their constant contact with the class.
+This explanation is particularly pertinent to the dimensions of "context" and "subject of study," and less so to the "class."